slott56/slott56.github.io/Pelican/content/blog/2008/03/2008_03_24-the_passive_aggressive_programmer_part_ii.rst

 An example of this came up while trying to walk through an Agile process.
-Note that a passive-aggressive doesn't have a :emphasis:`stated`  agenda.
+Note that a passive-aggressive doesn't have a *stated*  agenda.
 To me, it looks like the DBA's agenda is to begin with detailed design, preferrably focused on a confusing GUI feature like the tree display of a hierarchy.
 When asked, however, they're just "looking for help."